amoghyermalkar123/ygo/README.md

 - Block: The basic unit of text storage with metadata for CRDT operations
 - MarkerSystem: Manages insertion positions throughout the document

-🛣️ Roadmap
+🛣️ Roadmap:
 - Performance optimizations for large documents
 - Additional CRDT data types (arrays, maps, counters)
 - Network integration examples
 - Developer tools and visualizations
 - Interoperability with other CRDT implementations

-📄 License
+📄 License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 license.

-📚 Learn More About CRDTs
+📚 Learn More About CRDTs:

-A Comprehensive Study of CRDTs
 - Paper this library is based on: https://www.researchgate.net/publication/310212186_Near_Real-Time_Peer-to-Peer_Shared_Editing_on_Extensible_Data_Types
 - [CRDT Website](https://crdt.tech/): to learn about CRDT's in depth
 - I recommend reading this entire [blog series](https://www.bartoszsypytkowski.com/the-state-of-a-state-based-crdts/) by Bartosz (maintainer of the y-crdt project)

-🙏 Acknowledgements
+🙏 Acknowledgements:
 This implementation draws inspiration from:
 - ([Yjs](https://github.com/yjs/yjs))